 The Duncan Download

-Elevating the importance of agricultural trade
+Elevating the importance of trade

 IFB is dedicated to advancing trade.
 One of our national legislative priorities for 2024 is to “Strongly call for a more determined approach to seeking additional free-trade agreements,” and we are actively raising the issue with policymakers.